gomathikrishna5/portfolio-website-using-S3-bucket/README.md

+You can open the website using bucket through this link : http://gomathi123bucket.s3-website.ap-south-1.amazonaws.com

 This project demonstrates the deployment of a personal portfolio website utilizing Amazon Web Services (AWS) Simple Storage Service (S3) Static Website Hosting.
 The primary objective was to gain practical experience in hosting static web content on the cloud, enabling global public